World leader and regional partner

 With three international top researchers as directors, the institute is positioned to become a world leader in ageing research.
 We also have strong regional, national and international partnerships to enhance innovation and output.

 - The actual "birthday" of our institute is June 28th, 2007, when the Max Planck Society decided that the new Institute for Biology of Ageing would be established in Cologne and thus become a driving motor within the developing life science cluster in North Rhine-Westphalia (NRW).

 - Three internationally leading scientists in ageing research were won as the first directors: Linda Partridge, Adam Antebi and Nils-Göran Larsson.

 - An architecture competition yielded the ideal design for our future building.
 The administration has moved to the new premises on March 18 th 2013.
 Soon, the research departments will also be able to move into their state-of-the-art laboratories.

-- Ultimately, the institute will host about 350 employees (scientists, administrative and technical staff) and will have four departments, four junior research groups, together with independent groups and scientific visitors.
+- Ultimately, the institute will host about 350 employees (scientists, administrative and technical staff) and will have four departments and up to ten research groups.

 ... and its new building

 - The building was designed by the award-winning architectural firm Hammes-Krause, based in Stuttgart.